On this page

 Instead of allocating one massive contiguous region per sequence, PagedAttention divides the KV cache into small, fixed-size blocks (typically 16 or 32 tokens worth of K/V vectors).
 These blocks can live anywhere in GPU memory.
 A lightweight block table (exactly analogous to a page table in an OS) keeps track of which logical blocks map to which physical memory locations.

-• Efficient sharing of prefix blocks across multiple requests (the foundation for later prefix caching).
+- Efficient sharing of prefix blocks across multiple requests (the foundation for later prefix caching, beam search and parallel sampling).

 Beyond Paging: Real-World KV Cache Management